djalbat/xgl/README.md

     npm run build-debug
     npm run watch-debug

-If you have an example running in a browser, it will be reloaded should make changes to the source code.

 ## Acknowledgements

 * The primitive vector and matrix functions are taken from Brandon Jones' [gl-matrix](https://github.com/toji/gl-matrix).